 - United Nations Volunteers – Search through a global database of remote volunteer opportunities and roles.

-- VolunteerMatch – Find a virtual volunteer opportunity in their robust database across a wide range of topics and categories.
+- VolunteerMatch – Find a virtual volunteer opportunity in their robust database across a wide range of categories.

-- Warm Up America – Join over 20,000 volunteers who knit and crochet blankets, clothing and accessories for people in need.
+- Warm Up America – Join over 20,000 volunteers who knit and crochet for people in need.

 - Zooniverse – Volunteer as a beta tester or project moderator across a wide range of research projects.